 - 1 x insulated jacket – classic jacket for hiking, made of synthetic material

 - 1 x winter jacket – I had a classic winter jacket for skiing/snowboarding with me.
-Make sure yours is waterproof!
+Make sure yours is water resistant!

 NOTE: You will carry the waterproof pants and the waterproof jacket with you in your daypack every day, so make sure to make it light.

-- 1 x warm gloves – waterproof ones
+- 1 x warm gloves – water resistant ones

-- 1 x thin gloves – I advise you buy the ones with touchscreen functionality – super comfy for the times when you will need to use your phone or touch screen camera
+- 1 x thin gloves – I advise you buy the ones with touchscreen functionality – super comfy for the times when you will have to use your phone or touch screen camera

 - 1 x balaclava – this is a garment that can be worn in different ways and that will cover your entire head or the neck